jamescherti/minimal-emacs.d/README.md

 ### How to increase gc-cons-threshold?

-Add the following to `~/.emacs.d/post-early-init.el`:
+Add the following to `~/.emacs.d/pre-early-init.el` to ensure that `minimal-emacs.d` restores the specified amount after startup:
 ``` emacs-lisp
 (setq minimal-emacs-gc-cons-threshold (* 64 1024 1024))
 ```